 It is hard to imagine a place better suited to nature lovers, fans of adventure sports, or anyone looking for a beacon of sustainability than the Azores.
 It's an archipelago of 9 volcanic islands in the Atlantic Ocean.
-The islands have a very diverse landscape with steep, rocky shores and crater lakes, and it is worth visiting each and every of them.
+The islands have a very diverse landscape with steep, rocky shores and crater lakes, and it is worth visiting every one of them.
 The largest one is the island of Sao Miguel, where the capital of the Autonomous Region of the Azores is Ponta Delgada.
-The rest, already slightly smaller islands are: Santa Maria, Flores, Corvo, Faial, Pico, Sao Jorge, Graciosa and Terceira.
+The rest, already slightly smaller islands, are Santa Maria, Flores, Corvo, Faial, Pico, Sao Jorge, Graciosa, and Terceira.
 95% of the Azores territory is a patchwork of protected areas and marine reserves.
-Whereas you are adept of hiking, trekking, biking, jeep riding, paragliding, horse riding, canoeing, kayaking, sailing or others, you will love the Azores.
-It is possible to make different routes on land, in water and in the air, and with different levels of demand and difficulty.
-The Azores contain two of Portugal’s 15 Unesco World Heritage sites; the vineyards of Pico and the old town of Angra do Heroismo on Terceira; and three biosphere reserves: Graciosa, Flores and Corvo.
+Whereas you like hiking, trekking, biking, jeep riding, paragliding, horse riding, canoeing, kayaking, sailing, or others, you will love the Azores.
+It is possible to make different routes with different difficulty levels.
+The Azores contain two Heritage sites; the vineyards of Pico and the old town of Angra do Heroismo on Terceira; and three biosphere reserves: Graciosa, Flores, and Corvo.

-Although many have not shown life for centuries, there are 26 active volcanoes in the Azores, eight of which are submarines.
+Although many have not shown life for centuries, there are 26 active volcanoes in the Azores, eight submarines.
 Only Santa Maria has no active volcano.
-The third-largest volcano in the Atlantic, Pico Mountain stands in the landscape of the island with the same name.
+The third-largest volcano in the Atlantic, Pico Mountain, stands in the island's landscape with the same name.

-There are more than sixty-six lakes to visit, admire and swim.
-These testimonies of volcanic activity are all beautiful and have clear waters, deep, sweet or salt, surrounded by flowers, forest or fumaroles.
-The 7 cities Lake and the Fire Lake, both on São Miguel, are the most remarkable symbols of this natural wonder.
-On all the islands you will find observation points called miradouros allowing you to appreciate an absolutely stunning landscape from above.
-Let yourself be blown by the Hell's Mouth Viewpoint, from where a few other lakes can be observed.
+There are more than sixty-six lakes to visit, admire, and swim.
+These volcanic activity testimonies are all beautiful and have clear waters, deep, sweet, or salt, surrounded by flowers, forest, or fumaroles.
+The seven cities Lake and the Fire Lake, both on São Miguel, are the most remarkable symbols of this natural wonder.
+You will find observation points on all the islands, allowing you to appreciate a stunning landscape from above.
+Let yourself be blown by the Hell's Mouth Viewpoint, from where you can observe a few other lakes.

-The Azores are one of the largest whale sanctuaries in the world, and you can see more than twenty different species, one-third of all existing.
+The Azores are one of the largest whale sanctuaries.
+You can see more than twenty different species, one-third of all existing.
 Among the most common species to observe are sperm whales, blue whales, and common whales.
 There are also resident communities of common dolphins and bottlenose dolphins.
-You should buy a whales and dolphins watching trip to spot some.
+You can get whales and dolphins watching trips to spot some.

 In 2018, the Azores had 39 beaches awarded the Gold Quality distinction by Quercus, the National Association for Nature Conservation.
-This award does not refer to the incredible beauty but to the excellent quality of the waters.
+This award does not refer to the incredible beauty but the excellent quality of the waters.
 In terms of beauty, you can find pristine beaches with fine white sand and dark sandy beaches.
-In fact, in the Azores the color of the sand varies greatly, from very light shades like cream to dark gray to reddish or greenish, due to the presence of minerals such as olivine or fayalite.
+In fact, in the Azores, the sand's color varies greatly, from very light shades like cream to dark gray to reddish or greenish, due to the presence of minerals such as olivine or fayalite.

 Wine lovers will also find something for themselves in the Azores.
-Wine has been produced on Pico Island since the 15th century, although it would seem that the volcanic islands cannot create conditions for wine producing.
-The stone homes and stone-walled vineyards that were built to defend the vineyard from fierce Atlantic winds and waves of salty ocean water from centuries ago can still be seen today in the UNESCO World Heritage-listed Criação Velha wine region, in the municipality of Madalena.
+Wine is produced on Pico Island since the 15th century.
 Terceira and Graciosa are also home to vineyards for the production of white wine.